The domain name YeoPe.com is for saleThe domain name

 - Using the brand name Yeope can help the company connect with its target market of young adults.

-The word "YeoPe" contains only five letters and only one syllable.
-Single-syllable names are very rare and exceptionally sought after.
-Examples of popular one syllable names include Chase, Ford and Box.
+The name "YeoPe" has only five letters and only one syllable.
+Mono-syllable names are extremely rare and highly sought after.
+One syllable names are used by established brands like Nike, Dell and Chase.

 Why own a dot-com domain?